 My daughters love anything arty so when we were offered the chance to review some chalk markers, we were happy to give them a try.
-We were sent 2 packs by Chalkola, who are also offering my readers the chance to win a set of 21 chalk markers, as well as save 15% on purchases.
+We were sent 2 packs by Chalkola, who are also offering my readers a 15% saving on purchases.

 Chalkola chalk markers are designed to work on blackboards, whiteboards, glass, plastic and other non-porous surfaces.
 We tried them out on our chalk board, which is a wooden cupboard door that we coated in blackboard paint a couple of years ago, and on a small handheld blackboard.

 Clara enjoyed using the chunky chalkboard pens to draw on the cupboard door.
 She said it was like painting – the pens draw like a marker pen but the ink flows and looks like paint.
 Izzy preferred to use the thinner pens to write and draw on the smaller black board.
 Here are a few things we like about the Chalkola pens:

 - The ink dries quickly and doesn’t smudge or rub off when you rub your hand over it.
 For us, this is really handy.
 We keep our coats inside that cupboard, and often end up with chalk over them as we brush past the door!

 - We also always end up with the floor covered in colourful chalk dust as the kids are drawing – this is avoided with the pens

 - The colours are bolder and brighter, and there is more variety than the pastel colours you usually get with traditional chalk.

 - The chalk markers easily wash away with a wet cloth or baby wipe – although it’s best to check a small area with the markers first just to be on the safe side, as they may leave marks on some surfaces.
 Even after leaving the picture up on the board for a few days, it still wiped away easily.